roxas232/iondrum/README.md

 * RIDE_TRACK    7
 * SNARE_TRACK   8

-To add more kits, continue following this pattern with the next set of higher nubmers.
+To add more kits, continue following this pattern with the next set of higher numbers.

 See youtube.com/watch?v=B9iIxnMUk7E&feature=youtu.be for details on how to convert the files to the appropriate format.